wayneintest/qa-journey/README.md

 &emsp;-<b>"The Complete 2024 Software Testing Bootcamp"</b> by <i>Tarek Roshdy</i><br>
 Here's what I learned so far:

-October 7, 2024:&emsp;Quality Assurance (QA), why is it needed, and what are some of the QA activities
+October 7-9, 2024:<br>

-October 8, 2024:<br>
+&emsp;Quality Assurance (QA), why is it needed, and what are some of the QA activities<br>
 &emsp;-Common roles in a software development team<br>
 &emsp;-Software Development Life Cycle (SDLC) and its stages/phases<br>
 &emsp;&emsp;-The 2 main categories of SDLC models: Sequential Development, Iterative/Incremental Development<br>
 &emsp;&emsp;-The 2 main models of Sequential Development: Waterfall Model, V-Model<br>

-October 9, 2024:&emsp;Waterfall Model, its stages, and its advantages and disadvantages<br>
+&emsp;Waterfall Model, its stages, and its advantages and disadvantages<br>

 October 10, 2024:&emsp;V-Model, its stages, and how does it differ from the Waterfall Model<br>